-income, having more years of education, being more literate, and being older than a spouse correlate with greater relative bargaining power.19 I standardize each of these four variables and then proxy individual i's relative bargaining power by the average difference between i's values for these variables and i's spouse's (-i) values for these variables:
+I standardize each of these four variables and then proxy individual i's relative bargaining power by the average difference between i's values for these variables and i's spouse's (-i) values for these variables:

-$$power{ic} = \frac{1}{4} \sum{x \in X} \left(x{ic} - x{-ic} \right)$$
+$$power{ic} = \frac{1}{4} \sum{x \in X} (x{ic} - x{-ic})$$

-Note that this proxy is missing for 101 couples/13 percent of my sample.
+This proxy is missing for 13 percent of my sample (101 couples).
 Fifty-one of these couples had a missing response for at least one of the components in $power{ic}$.
-The proxy is set to missing for the other couples because they may not have been truly married at baseline.20 Appendix Table A6 shows that the treatments are uncorrelated with endline attrition, and that all treatments except "free ATM, wife's account" are unrelated to whether or not a couple was confirmed to be married.
-In the analysis that follows I explicitly control for unconfirmed couples, but my results are robust to either omitting this control or simply dropping all unconfirmed couples from the analysis.
+The proxy is set to missing for the other couples because they may not have been married at baseline.
+19 Appendix Table A6 shows that the treatments are uncorrelated with endline attrition, and that all treatments except "free ATM, wife's account" are unrelated to whether a couple was confirmed to be married.
+In the analysis, I recode missing bargaining power values to zero and add a "missing bargaining power" dummy to all regressions.
+The results are robust to dropping all couples with missing bargaining power from the analysis.

-Figure 2 plots the histogram of $power{ic}$, or "the demographic proxy", among the 678 confirmed couples for whom $power{ic}$ is non-missing.
-I only graph male relative bargaining power, since the histogram for women is a mirror image of the histogram for men by construction.
-As expected, husbands have more proxied bargaining power than wives - just 17 percent of women have greater proxied power than their husbands and the median difference between wives and husbands is -0.34 standard deviation units.
+Figure 2 plots the histogram of $power{ic}$, or the "demographic proxy", among the 678 confirmed couples for whom $power{ic}$ is non-missing.
+Husbands have more proxied bargaining power than wives - just 17 percent of women have greater proxied power than their husbands and the median difference between wives and husbands is -0.34 standard deviation units.

-But is the demographic proxy the best available baseline measure of bargaining power?
+Is the demographic proxy the best available measure of baseline bargaining power?
 The baseline survey also directly asked individuals about who in the household made decisions about how to spend money and who did most of the saving in the household.
-Self-reported decision-making measures like these have also been widely used as indicators of bargaining power (see Doss (2013) for a review).
-It is not ex-ante obvious which proxy should be preferred - so in order to shed light on the suitability of the different baseline proxies, the endline survey included an experimental module in which couples made choices
+It is not exante obvious which proxy should be preferred - so in order to shed light on the suitability of the different baseline proxies, the endline survey included an experimental module in which couples made choices about how to divide a cash endowment both individually and jointly.

-19The reasoning for the first three is clear.
-It is less clear that being older than a spouse should increase bargaining power (for example, younger spouses may have a greater chance of meeting another high quality match if they reenter the marriage market).
-However, in many developing countries younger wives have difficulty challenging the authority of their older husbands (Jensen and Thornton 2003).
-Moreover, in the 2012 Kenya Demographic and Health Survey the spousal age gap is significantly negatively correlated with age at first marriage, a better proxy of bargaining power that was not included in my baseline survey (the correlation between the spousal age gap and age at first marriage is -0.20).
+Comparing choices made in private to those made jointly allows me to separately identify bargaining power from altruism under the admittedly restrictive assumption that individuals have log utility over cash winnings in the game.
+Another limitation is that the experimental proxy is only identified for 443 of the 559 still-married, still-cohabiting couples who also participated in the bargaining power game.20 Even so, it is instructive to correlate the bargaining power (for example, younger spouses may have a greater chance of meeting another high quality match if they reenter the marriage market).
+However, younger wives could have difficulty challenging the authority of their older husbands (Jensen and Thornton 2003).
+Moreover, in the 2012 Kenya Demographic and Health Survey the spousal age gap is significantly negatively correlated (-0.20) with age at first marriage, another commonly-used proxy of bargaining power.

-20The survey team verified the marital status of 752 of the 779 couples who participated in the baseline sessions and found that 47 (6 percent) of these couples were not "true" couples, in that they were not married or cohabiting at the time of experimental activities.
+19The survey team verified the marital status of 752 of the 779 couples who participated in the baseline sessions and found that 47 (6 percent) of these couples were not "true" couples, in that they were not married or cohabiting at the time of experimental activities.
 I recode $power{ic}$ to missing for all "unconfirmed" (not tracked at endline or tracked but not actually married/cohabiting at baseline) couples.